 - a.
-The joint recreation group should review the Three Rivers Heritage Trail maps and status of implementation within each of the three communities so people in Harrison, Brackenridge and Tarentum all are aware of each other's plans, and can begin to pursue projects and grants on a multi-municipal basis. - Using trail planning resources and best practices as well as feedback from the public collected via this comprehensive planning process, determine where improvements could be made to the trail route.
-One very useful idea is to revise the Three Rivers Heritage Trail route to include spurs or alternative routes through the traditional downtowns of Tarentum, Brackenridge and Natrona, to drive traffic to the commercial districts as well as the riverfront, and achieve other goals and priorities. - b.
+The joint recreation group should review the Three Rivers Heritage Trail maps and status of implementation within each of the three communities so people in Harrison, Brackenridge and Tarentum can be fully aware of each other's plans, and can begin to pursue projects and grants on a multi-municipal basis. - Using trail planning resources and best practices as well as feedback from the public collected via this comprehensive planning process, determine where improvements could be made to the trail route.
+One very useful idea is to revise the Three Rivers Heritage Trail route to include spurs or alternative routes through the traditional downtowns of Tarentum, Brackenridge and Natrona, to drive traffic to the commercial districts as well as the riverfront, to improve mobility, and to achieve other goals and priorities. - b.
 Initiate discussions with the Rachel Carson Trail organization about trail use, events and operations and potential cooperation or joint efforts between the trail conservancy and the three communities.
 The northern trail terminus is in Harrison Hills Park, and this trail is a local asset with some regional significance. - c.
 Open conversations with trail planners in East Deer to the south and Freeport (Butler County) to the north to identify next steps toward creating external connections to the larger trail network.
 It is the larger regional trail network that will significantly increase the value and profile of the routes in Harrison-Brackenridge-Tarentum and play an important role in establishing the communities as Trail Towns.
 As noted previously in this chapter, trail connectivity is an increasingly desirable asset or amenity for attracting the next residents and business owners. - d.
-Assemble a meeting of key stakeholders to review trail options and plans, and to build interest in your potential projects.
-Take a multi-municipal approach to conferring with the stakeholders (including some potential funders) listed here: - Adam Mattis, DCNR Southwest Regional Office Advisor: phone/email
+Assemble a meeting of key stakeholders to review trail options and plans, and to build interest in potential projects.
+Take a multi-municipal approach to conferring with the stakeholders (including some potential funders) listed here: - Adam Mattis, DCNR Southwest Regional Office Advisor: amattis@pa.gov

-- Andy Baechle, Allegheny County Parks and trails, phone/email - Ann Ogoreuc, Allegheny County Economic Development-Transportation, phone/email - John Stephens, Rachel Carson Trail, phone/email - Courtney Mahronich Vita, Friends of the Riverfront, phone/email - Brett Hollern, Pennsylvania Environmental Council, phone/email - Darla Cravotta, Allegheny County Office of Special Projects, County Executive, phone/ email - Bill Lesterick, PennDOT District 11-Active Transportation planning, phone/email - Leann Chaney, Southwestern Pennsylvania Commission-Active Transportation, phone/email - Melissa Girty, Port Authority of Allegheny County, phone/email - Chris Ziegler, Butler-Freeport Trail and Armstrong Trail, (724) 822-7176 - Lance Welliver, Butler County Parks, phone/email - e.
+- Andy Baechle, Allegheny County Parks and trails, abaechle@county.allegheny.pa.us - Ann Ogoreuc, Allegheny County Economic Development-Transportation, Ann.Ogoreuc@ alleghenycounty.us - John Stephen, Rachel Carson Trail, jwsdi@yahoo.com - Courtney Mahronich Vita, Friends of the Riverfront, courtney@friendsoftheriverfront.org - Brett Hollern, Pennsylvania Environmental Council, bhollern@pecpa.org - Darla Cravotta, Allegheny County Office of Special Projects, County Executive, Darla.
+Cravotta@AlleghenyCounty.US - Bill Lesterick, PennDOT District 11-Active Transportation planning, wlesterick@pa.gov - Leann Chaney, Southwestern Pennsylvania Commission-Active Transportation, Ichaney@ spcregion.org - Melissa Girty, Port Authority of Allegheny County, mgirty@portauthority.org - Chris Ziegler, Butler-Freeport Trail and Armstrong Trail, (724) 822-7176 - Lance Welliver, Butler County Parks director, alamedapark@co.butler.pa.us - e.
 Following the stakeholders meeting, refine a list of trail development priorities and formulate a funding matrix for these projects, seeking where feasible to apply as a multi-municipal group.
 Matrix to include funding source/grant, deadlines, matching information and other specifics.

-Create communications and volunteer engagement mechanisms.
+3 Create communications and volunteer engagement mechanisms.